 - Tetanus, diphtheria and pertussis (whooping cough) (for all adults who have not previously received the Tdap vaccine)

-- Pneumococcal disease (for adults 65 years and older and adults with specific health conditions)
+- Pneumococcal (pneumonia) infection (for all adults 65 years and older or for adults less than 65 years old who have specific health conditions)

 - Travel immunizations (visit http://wwwnc.cdc.gov/travel to see what immunizations are recommended based on your destination)